adamharrison/straightforward-c-project-standard/README.md

 In order to conform to SCPS3, the project *must*:

 * Conform to SCPS4.
-* Bundle dependencies as git submodules, or folders under directory `lib`.
+* Bundle dependencies as git submodules, or folders under directory `/lib`.
 All dependencies must have relatively standard build steps without complex use of depedendency configuration options.
 * Single line invocation of compiler must target no more than two